 Fast forward to today, and the AUMF is still on the books.
-And now it’s in President Trump’s hands.
+And now it’s in Donald Trump’s hands.

 WHY IS THIS A PROBLEM?

-This places massive amounts of power in the President’s hands.
+This places massive amounts of power in Trump’s hands.
 Remember, Congress—not the President—is supposed to decide when to go to war.
 But as long as this “blank check” is available, the administration can just cite it as legal authority without going to Congress for real debate and vote.